pr-arun/react-autocomplete/README.md

 # React-Autocomplete

-This is a simple light weight select component for react.
+This is a simple light weight autocomplete select component for react.
 Initially built for use in STEPS Ejyothi.

 ## Installation